 Having a solid covering is occasionally necessary, and there are many options to do so.
 Wood is a good choice, as long as you add a protective coating to it, and from that point on it’s totally hassle-free, and keeps looking good for several years.

-The cloth covering would need to be taken down and stored during the winter season, or you can use a water-resistant fabric instead if you want it shaded all year around.
+The cloth covering would need to be taken down and stored during the winter season, or you can use a water-resistant fabric instead if you want your outdoor living space shaded all year round.

 Weaved straw is one of the prettiest and simplest covers for pergolas.
 It’s airy, light, natural, and it has such a lovely texture.
 It also brings out an exotic quality from the pergola and gives the whole space a leisurely vibe.

-Wood and metal stripes prove a sturdy and weatherproof covering to your pergola.
-Being open from the other sides will let you enjoy your surroundings and the loveliness of nature.
-It would keep your seating intact, not just shaded.
+Wood and metal stripes prove a sturdy and weatherproof covering to your metal pergola.
+Being open on either side will let you enjoy your surroundings and the loveliness of nature.

 This modern pergola looks its best with roller shade covering.
 The fabric is sturdy and very easy to work with.
 Also, the curving contours contrast very nicely with the straight lines in the pergola and chairs.
 It’s always nice to play a little with your design elements.
-It Adds interest and the result is so pleasing to the eye.
+It adds interest to any outdoor area and the result is pleasing to the eye.

 The shading and protection from the sun and rain are also pretty efficient with this covering.
 It would need cleaning from time to time, and after a few years would probably need replacement.
 But it will serve you well.

-The great thing about fabric sail covering is the large spans of cloth you can have, and the way it spreads over the pergola.
-It’s durable and lightweight, so you can install yourself, and it’s also a budget-friendly choice.
+The great thing about shade sail coverings is the large spans of cloth you can have, and the way it spreads over the pergola.
+It’s durable and lightweight, so you can install it yourself, and it’s also a budget-friendly choice.

-Wood is a rich material, its texture and color add so much value to any structure it’s used in. and it can look even more interesting if you style it into geometric patterns.
+Wood is rich material; its texture and color add so much value to any structure it’s used on — and it can look even more interesting if you style it into geometric patterns.
 Each panel is oriented as a mirror to the next, and the light that passes through inside the pergola is absolutely stunning.

-It doesn’t provide total sun and rain protection though, so it’s a structure for mellow weather.
+It doesn’t provide total sun and rain protection, though, so it’s a pergola roof best for mellow weather.
 You just look up and enjoy all the sun and sky from where you are!

-Plant coverings on pergolas are a truly lovely idea to provide shade and tasty fruit at your fingertips!
-And even before you get the grapes, the fragrance of the leaves and the blossoms is so refreshing.
+Plant coverings on a classic pergola are a truly lovely idea to provide shade and tasty fruit at your fingertips!
+And even before you get the grapes, the fragrance of the leaves and the blossoms are so refreshing.